 Students who have not yet met all of the prerequisite requirements and will need to complete those at WWU, declaring your pre-major will enable you to register for the courses and provide you with a department advisor.
 Send an email to ENGD@wwu.edu to declare your pre-major.
 Students interested in Industrial Design must first have an Entrance Portfolio accepted to declare.
 Students who have met all of the prerequisites for their major of interest, may apply to the major without declaring as a pre-major first.
 Contact the pre-major advisor to confirm application deadlines.
 Each major has different application time periods.

-See individual Major Admissions section for application materials and deadlines (links to the right).
+See individual Major Admissions section for application materials and deadlines (links below).
 Transfer applicants are considered at the same time as applicants who are WWU students.
 The criteria by which applicants are judged vary from major to major and are outlined in the Admissions sections.

 In state course transfer